yannick-cw/poc_analyzer/README.md

 1. put in any text and classify it to democrats or republican
 2. link to a twitter account and classify this account to democrats or republicans

-We considered doing it for the German political spectrum but than decided to try to differentiate between republicans and democrats, for the simple reason, that there are huge amounts of data available for US politics.
+We considered doing it for the German political spectrum, but  decided to try to differentiate between republicans and democrats, for the simple reason, that there are huge amounts of data available for US politics.
 As source for data we thought about using twitter, but decided to go for [reddit](http://reddit.com), because it is easier to find labeled training data there.
 ## The Data
 Reddit is a huge datasource for labeled data, there are millions of posts to almost every existing topic.